alexanderurrabazo407-sudo/What-candy-are-you-personality-test/README.md

 # What-candy-are-you-personality-test
-a series of events question that describes your personality in a fun way
+A series of questions that describes your personality in a fun interactive way go through into the test